dimamoscow/HelloModule/README.md

 # HelloModule
 My first module for Linux Kernel.
-This module print "Hello" and my university info
+This module print "Hello" and my university info.